tfilo/mikrotik-scripts/README.md

 1. Set scheduller at morning (for example at 8:00) to execute `enable-wifi.msl`.
 2. Set scheduller at evening (for example at 22:00) to execute `disable-wifi.msl`.
 3. Set mode button to execute script `toogle-wifi.msl`.
+4. Set scheduller at required interval to send backup of configuration using `send-backup.msl`.

 ### Enable wifi explained
 Script will enable wlan1 and wlan2 if disabled.
 It will set global variable **dayMode = true**.